jknowles/schoolboardsPHD/README.md

-# School Boards and Policy Shocks
+# School Boards and the Democratic Promise

 ### A PhD Dissertation in Political Science